DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/DOCUMENTS/Customer-purchase-order.md

 **EDI number**          | EDI Staging table record id                           | Sales Order > EDI > Original EDI number **Company account**     | Legal entity of the document **Company GLN**         | The company’s global location number is shown here.   | Sales order > EDI > Company GLN <br> If the **Company GLN** staging field is blank, the Company GLN on the Trading partner will be used to populate the **Company GLN** on the Sales order header.
 **Staging to target status**    |  The current status of the staging record.
 Options include: <br> • **Not Started** – The staging record has been successfully processed from the inbound file to the staging table but not processed to target. <br> • **Error** – The staging record has been processed from the staging table but no target has yet been created/updated.
-There are errors with the staging record that needs to be reviewed. <br> • **Completed** – The staging record has been succesfully processed and created a D365 Sales order, Sales agreement or Release order. • **Canceled** – The record has been manually canceled and will be excluded from processing.
+There are errors with the staging record that needs to be reviewed. <br> • **Completed** – The staging record has been succesfully processed and created a D365 Sales order, Sales agreement or Release order. <br> • **Canceled** – The record has been manually canceled and will be excluded from processing.
 <ins>**Reset status**</ins>		|   |
 **Reset status profile**    | Reset status profile assigned to the file/document.
 This will default from EDI shared parameters or can be overridden on Trading partner’s incoming and outgoing documents.
 The profile can also be changed to another profile which will also reset the **Reset status attempts** to 0 and reset the **Reset status date/time**
 **Reset status date/time**  | Next date/time automatic reset status will run